Nanotechnology Frequently Asked Questions

 Rather than standing on the shoulders of a few intellectual giants, nanotechnologies get created by tens of thousands of researchers and scientists working on minute and sometimes arcane aspects of their fields of expertise in a multitude of areas; they come from different science backgrounds; live in different parts of the world; work for different organizations (government labs, industry labs, universities, private research facilities) and follow their own set of rules – get papers reviewed and published; achieve scientific recognition from their peers; struggle to get funding for new ideas; look to make that breakthrough discovery that leads to the ultimate resumé item, a nobel prize; get pushed by their funders to secure patent rights and commercialize new discoveries.

-These two books provide a collection of essays about hundreds of researchers involved in all facets of nanotechnologies: Nano-Society: Pushing the Boundaries of Technology (Nanoscience & Nanotechnology Series) and Nanotechnology: The Future is Tiny.
+These three books provide a collection of essays about hundreds of researchers involved in all facets of nanotechnologies: Nano-Society: Pushing the Boundaries of Technology,

 Where will nanotechnology take us?